The Album About Nothing: Critical reception

 The Album About Nothing has received generally positive reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 67, which indicates "generally favorable reviews", based on 10 reviews.

 Julian Kimble of Billboard said, "The Album About Nothing is his most personal piece of work to date, and also his best.
 That hair-trigger sensitivity can be off-putting, but it's also what makes him good at what he does.
 Wale will likely never find his sanity where he finds his glory, but he should at least find solace in knowing that, with all eyes on him, he delivered not only his strongest album, but the one which will define his career."
 Erin Lowers of Exclaim! wrote that the record is a "refreshing transparency of Wale's internal thoughts and future plans," further noting that "Wale's confidence shines through; rather than trying to live in his past or live up to his star-studded MMG cohorts, he's sincere and unapologetic here."
 Miranda J. of XXL gave the album an XL, saying "The Album About Nothing may be one of Wale’s best efforts to date.
-With mostly positive vibes built off a period negative experiences—Wale said in a recent interview he was depressed for much of the time he was crafting the album—it also causes one to wonder if Wale has to come into a new chapter along with the material.
+With mostly positive vibes built off a period negative experiences—Wale said in a 2015 interview he was depressed for much of the time he was crafting the album—it also causes one to wonder if Wale has to come into a new chapter along with the material.
 Seinfeld’s appearances are all appreciated and complement the material.
-Although there were some skepticism about the two joining together at first, after giving this album an invested living, it wouldn’t be a bad thing if Wale and Seinfeld were to hook up on a project once more."
+Although there were some scepticism about the two joining together at first, after giving this album an invested living, it wouldn’t be a bad thing if Wale and Seinfeld were to hook up on a project once more."

 Marcus Dowling of HipHopDX said, "On The Album About Nothing, Wale audaciously attempted to once again create poignant social commentary via combining his takes on his existence with those of Jerry Seinfeld doing the same.
 When Wale showcases his growth in being able to link his classic skillset with modern content, the album unequivocally succeeds.
 However, in attempting to placate current mainstream tastes, he falls short of the album being the unique and iconic success of the mixtape that truly launched his career to another level five years ago."